matloff/fastBigStat/README.md

   fit the CLT, is the terms are not independent, but it's enough, as we can use some theory to take care of the non-independence.

-  Then g becomes the inverse function that is needed to solve for the estimate, which is then approximately normal.
+  We set the derivative of the log likelihood to 0, and solve for our parameter estimate.
+Here g becomes the inverse function that is needed to solve for the estimate, which is then approximately normal.

   The context here is a little different -- we are still assuming an exact distribution, e.g.  exponential, for the sampled population, but the principle is the same.
 Without large sample theory, in most cases we would not be able to derive the exact distribution of the MLE.

 * The situation with linear regression models is similar, as will be seen below.

 * The famous statistician George Box famously said, "All models are wrong, but some are useful."
-No parametric model is truly correct in Practice.
-No one is 10 feet tall, and no one's weight is negative.
-  No actual random variable is continuous, as our measuring instruments are of only finite precision.
+No parametric model is truly correct in practice.
+No one is 10 feet tall, and no one's weight is negative, so heights and weights cannot be exactly normal.
+No actual random variable is continuous, as our measuring instruments are of only finite precision, so again models such as normal, exponential, gamma and so on are necessarily inexact.
 Even the iid assumption is often problematic.
 So the term *exact inference* is illusory.

 * Approximate methods are very popular, including with me.
 I always use N(0,1) instead of the Student-t distribution, for instance.  but *many analysts today still favor "exact" statistical methods*.
-They note that there is always the question of "How large is 'large'?"
+They note for example that there is always the question of "How large is 'large'?" if one uses asymptotics.

 <!-- TOC --><a name="the-multivariate-normal-distribution-family"></a>
 # The Multivariate Normal Distribution Family